-The unprecedented nature of the COVID-19 pandemic and its impact on the global economy has created a disruption to our business that includes increased uncertainty in demand for certain medical and industrial products, as well as increased variability in our supply chain and manufacturing productivity.
-The economic downturn triggered by COVID-19 has led to significantly lower demand from our customers and delays in equipment installations.
+The COVID-19 pandemic and its impact on the global economy has disrupted our business, increased uncertainty in demand for certain medical and industrial products, and increased variability in our supply chain and manufacturing activities.
+The economic downturn triggered by COVID-19 has led to significantly lower demand from our customers and delays in their equipment installations.
+In conjunction with this reduced demand and uncertainty beyond the forecast horizon, we evaluated our product offering and decided to discontinue certain low margin, low demand products.
+As a result, during the third quarter of fiscal year 2020 we took an approximately \$15.8 million pre-tax charge for the write-down of associated inventory and restructuring activity, impaired \$2.8 million of intangible assets and wrote off a \$2.7 million cost investment in a privately-held company.

-The COVID-19 pandemic has had a significant effect on hospitals, clinics and outpatient imaging centers as they have encountered declines in surgeries and other non-emergency procedures and have reallocated resources to combat the ongoing pandemic.
-As a result of the ongoing uncertainty surrounding COVID-19 and a requirement to focus on immediate needs, many hospitals, clinics and outpatient imaging centers have reduced their capital purchases of imaging equipment from OEMs which has led to lower demand for X-ray imaging components.
+The COVID-19 pandemic has had a significant effect on hospitals, clinics and outpatient imaging centers as they have encountered declines in surgeries and other non-emergency procedures.
+In some cases, healthcare facilities have been closed and nonemergency procedures have been deferred.
+As a result, many hospitals, clinics and outpatient imaging centers have reduced their capital purchases of imaging equipment from OEM's which has led to lower demand for X-ray imaging components.
 In addition, reduced usage of certain X-ray equipment has resulted in less demand for replacement components that wear-out with use.
-Additionally, equipment installations were delayed, due in part to efforts to limit non-essential visits to healthcare facilities.
-Partially offsetting the general demand for X-ray imaging components has been increased demand for CT and certain radiographic diagnostic imaging equipment used to screen for or assist in the treatment of respiratory diseases (such as COVID-19).
+Additionally, equipment installations were delayed, due to reduced access to healthcare institutions.
+Partially offsetting this has been an increased demand for CT and certain radiographic diagnostic imaging equipment used to screen for or assist in the treatment of respiratory diseases (such as COVID-19).

-While healthcare systems and economies around the world have begun to reopen, customer demand has not returned to pre-pandemic levels, and the adverse effects of COVID-19 on our financial statements and results of operations have been significant.
-While we believe that the fundamentals driving long-term demand in both our Medical and Industrial segments remain intact, we believe that in the near-term, reduced demand in our Industrial segment and for certain higher-end medical products will continue to negatively impact our business potential and our results of operations.
-While our manufacturing sites are currently up and running, COVID-19 and associated economic disruptions have had an adverse impact on our manufacturing capacity, supply chains and distribution systems, including as a result of impacts associated with preventive and precautionary measures that we, other businesses and governments are taking.
+While healthcare systems and economies around the world have begun to reopen, customer demand for our products has not returned to pre-pandemic levels, and the adverse effect of COVID-19 on our results of operations has been significant.
+While we believe that the drivers for long-term demand in both our medical and industrial segments remain intact, we believe that in the near-term, reduced demand in our industrial segment and for certain higher end medical products will continue to depress our results of operations.
+While our manufacturing sites are currently up and running, COVID-19 and associated economic disruptions have had an adverse impact on our manufacturing capacity, supply chain and distribution systems, including as a result of impacts associated with preventive and precautionary measures that we, other businesses and governments are taking.
 Supply chain logistics have also become more challenging and while we have had success in localizing our supply chain through our "local-for-local" initiative, supply chain logistics could remain challenging.

 The actions taken to combat COVID-19 have had, and we believe will continue to have, a negative impact on our operating results, cash flows and financial condition.
-We expect uncertainty related to the COVID-19 pandemic to continue into the middle of calendar year 2021.
+We expect uncertainty related to the COVID-19 pandemic to continue well into calendar year 2021.
 While we have implemented safeguards and procedures and taken other measures to counter the impact of the COVID-19 pandemic, the full extent to which the COVID-19 pandemic has and will directly or indirectly impact us, including our business, financial condition, and results of operations, will depend on future developments that are highly uncertain and cannot be accurately predicted.
 We will continue to actively monitor the situation and may take further actions that alter our business operations as may be required by federal, state, or local authorities or that we determine are in the best interests of our employees, customers, suppliers, and stockholders.